 The hypnosis hadn’t worked.

 “Well, there now,” Monsignor Pius said.
-“I hope you feel comfortable, Lady Frey.
-I am glad that the two of you have trusted me with this secret.
+“I hope you feel safe, Lady Frey.
+I am glad that the two of you have entrusted me with this secret.
 There must be trust among us, for the world is hostile to our cause.”

 Monsignor Pius turned to me.
-“I think you are not so hostile, though, my little heretic.
-I hope you are not angry with me for destroying your treatise, but I do have a delicate position to maintain.”
+“I hope you are not angry with me for destroying your heretical treatise, but I do have a delicate position to maintain.”

 I attempted to swallow, but my mouth was dry.